NilFoundation/crypto3-algebra/docs/implementation.md

 1. Fields arithmetic
 2. Elliptic curves arithmetic
 3. Pairings on elliptic curves
-4. Multiexponentiation algorithm (will be part of some other module after a while)
+4. Multi-exponentiation algorithm (will be part of some other module after a while)
-5. Matricies and vectors
+5. Matrices and vectors

-This separation defines the implementation architecture.

 ## Fields Architecture ## {#fields_architecture}

-Fields were meant to be a wrapper over `multiprecision` module and concept of `modular_adaptor` number.
+Fields are a wrapper over `multiprecision` module and concept of `modular_adaptor` number.
 So it basically consist of several parts listed below:

 1. Field Policies